wutka/scheml/README.md

 As you can see in the above examples, you can bind a simple variable name to the result of an expression.
 You can also unpack an abstract data type and assign its components to variable names as well.
 If you don't care about a particular component, you can use `_` as the variable name.
-For example, given the definition below of a Pair type constructor, you can unpack both halves of the pair into separate variables:
+For example, given the definition below of a Pair value constructor, you can unpack both halves of the pair into separate variables:

 ```